563 related texts · 17 related myths · Page 2 of 12

 Because true magic, the kind wielded by prophets and emanating from the Divine, is something else entirely.
 Consider the story of the Egyptian magicians and their fateful encounter...

-We often think about the plagues as pure punishment, but the tradition reveals a more nuanced picture.
-The fourth plague, hail, is a great example. : God, in His fury, is about to ...
+Legends of the Jews turns to God's Mercy Shone Through Even in the Plague of Hail.
+The fourth plague, hail, is a great example.
+God, in His fury, is about to unleash a devastating ...

 Pharaoh, true to Moses's prediction, immediately reneged on his promise to let the Israelites go.
-And what did Moses do?
+What did Moses do?
 He didn't waste a second.
-He promptly announced the eighth ...
+He promptly announced the eighth plag...

-We often picture them as swift, dramatic events, but the stories tell a different tale—one of drawn-out suffering, and, yes, even a bit of divine trickery.
-Let's zoom in on the pla...
+The familiar picture has them as swift, dramatic events, but the stories tell a different tale, one of drawn-out suffering, and, yes, even a bit of divine trickery.
+It wasn't just ...

 Really trapped.
 Centuries of slavery, your identity almost erased.
 Then, a glimmer of hope appears: MOSES.
 But even after plagues and miracles, freedom seems just out of reach.
 Wha...